 Machine Learning and the Behavioral Analysis Engine (BAE)

-Note that the business “Title” names are auto-titled; machine learning translates the technical column names into natural human language.
-For example, “ts_created” has been identified as “Timestamp Created” by the machine and confirmed by a person, as indicated by the green robot head AKA Allie.
+Note that the business “Title” names are auto-titled.
+Machine learning translates the technical column names into natural human language.
+For example, “ts_created” has been identified as “Timestamp Created” by the machine and confirmed by a person.
+This is indicated by the green robot head, AKA Allie.

 “Popularity” is an Alation-specific measure of how much the column has been searched and queried by the users.
-This is calculated automatically through Alation’s Behavioral Analysis Engine (BAE), by accounting for how frequently and recently the columns have been used.
+This is calculated automatically through Alation’s Behavioral Analysis Engine (BAE).
+It does so by accounting for how frequently and recently the columns have been used.

-Having insight into the popularity of data is useful, because it lets people know what data is most worthy of their attention.
+Having insight into the popularity of data is useful.
+This is because it lets people know what data is most worthy of their attention.
 It also offers insight into the data that is most trusted, a good indicator of quality.

 Agile Approval Helps the Business Glossary Grow